Devrim-Celik/deep_convolutional_generative_adversarial_network/docs/documentation.md

 The reason for having these 2 models is to put them up against each other, i.e. **d** will try to "filter out" all generated sample **X<sub>fake</sub>** and recognize all real samples **X**.
 On the other hand **g** will try to create samples which closely resemble **X** so that **d** is not able to categorize them as fakes.

 ##### Analogy for the conceptual idea behind GANs
 Imagine a criminal (**Generator**) who is trying to counterfeit famous paintings to later sell them to a museum in his town.
 The museum on the other hand, has employed an famous art expert (**Discriminator**) whose salary depends on deciding whether a painting is real or a fake.
-This is a *zero-sum game* setup, i.e. the better the criminal does, the less money the art expert gets; and the better the art expert does in distinguishing between real and fake portrayals, the less money the criminal earn.
+This is a *zero-sum game* setup, i.e. the better the criminal does, the less money the art expert gets; and the better the art expert does in distinguishing between real and fake portrayals, the less money the criminal earns.
 By having this kind of competition, we can ensure both the criminal and the art expert will try their hardest.
 Even if the expert has found a solid way to discriminate fake and genuine pictures, the criminal will change his style until they again pass, at which point the expert will again try to improve himself and so on ...
 The only real difference to the real training process is that both Discriminator and Generator are untrained at the start.

 #### Basics 3: What is a Deep Convolutional Generative Adversarial Model
 Traditional Generator and Discriminator models, as they were described in papers such as [Generative Adversarial Nets](https://arxiv.org/abs/1406.2661), were multilayer perceptron.
 A different angle of generating and discriminating images is via convolution.

 ##### Convolution
 ![alt text](https://github.com/D3vvy/iannwtf_DCGAN/blob/master/images-gifs/showcase_convolution.gif "Convolution")